Difference Between Civil War and Revolution

 Major Differences Between Civil War and Revolution

-1. The Civil War was fought between two religious or socio groups, whereas Revolution took between citizens of a country opposing any law or act passed by the government.
+1. The Civil War was fought between two religious or socio groups, whereas Revolution was between citizens of a country opposing any law or act passed by the government.

-2. The Civil War always turned out to be violent that included weapons leading to bloodshed and millions of deaths, whereas the Revolution was considered non-violent.
-For instance, the satyagraha that was lead by Mahatama Gandhi opposing the laws set by the British government
+2. The Civil War always turned out to be violent, including weapons leading to bloodshed and millions of deaths, whereas the Revolution was considered non-violent.
+For instance, the satyagraha that was led by Mahatma Gandhi opposing the laws set by the British government

-3. Civil War always ended with one of the groups attaining victory, but that victory also resulted in political instability, bloodshed, and violence, whereas Revolution was either won by citizens and laws and acts, were taken by in some cases dissolving of constitution or government winning and laws being in power
+3. Civil War always ended with one of the groups attaining victory.
+Still, that victory also resulted in political instability, bloodshed, and violence.
+In contrast, Revolution was either won by citizens and laws and acts were taken by, in some cases, dissolving the constitution or the government winning and laws being in power.

-4. Civil Wars sometimes even last for decades, whereas Revolution s lasted a year to maintain political stability.
+4. Civil Wars sometimes lasted for decades, whereas revolutions s lasted a year to maintain political stability.

 Difference Between Civil War and Revolution